16 Perfect Snacks for People on a Carnivore Diet & Meat Lovers

 Sardines

-The reason most nutritionally savvy people like sardines as a go-to for snacks and seafood is because they are small fish having lived short lives which means it’s possible they have less mercury contamination.
+Most nutritionally savvy people like sardines as a go-to for snacks and seafood because they are small fish having lived short lives, which means they may have less mercury contamination.

 Nutritional highlights of 85 Grams of Sardine: